glycerine/spin_paxos/README.md

 https://lamport.azurewebsites.net/pubs/paxos-simple.pdf

-Notes: This is the 2nd paper Lamport wrote about Paxos, the one that does _not_ use an elaborate conceit about an ancient Greek parliament.
+Note A: This is the 2nd paper Lamport wrote about Paxos, the one that does _not_ use an elaborate conceit about an ancient Greek parliament.
 It is very clear, and you should not be afraid to read